markosavic993/video-upload-service/README.md

 This is a demo project investigating scalable architecture for video upload and post processing.
 It uses streaming to download files directly into S3.

-Additionly, this includes post-processing which will:
+Additionally, this includes post-processing which will:
 * Generate and update thumbnail

 In case of failed post-processing, there is DLQ in place to handle errors and retries.

 All the files are available via Cloudfront CDN.

+Meta data of processed video files is stored in dynamo db table.
 ## Useful commands

 * `npm run build`   compile typescript to js